 There are issues to be considered as well.
 Using AI in these roles will likely cross the boundaries of the organization, and responsibilities will need to be shared.
-On ethical reasons, should machines replace humans, and if they do, what do we do to help those who are replaced?
+On ethical consideration, should machines replace humans, and if they do, what do we do to help those who are replaced?
 And these systems are very vulnerable to their training sets; how do we manage to validate what they do?
 And when does the human touch supersede accuracy?
 Not every situation requires the answer so much as just a willing ear.

 We’re at an inflection point, where AI can replace people, or augment them.
-There are business issues, but moral ones as well.
+There are business issues, and moral ones as well.
 We must decide soon what path we’re going to follow.
 I think that we should be working backward from the task, and figure out what can be in the world (in AI and non-AI tools), and what should be “in the head”—that is, what humans do.
 That will be a role that L&D should be taking the lead on.
 Are you ready?

 Want to Learn More?

 For a closer look at the impact AI is having on L&D, join me October 26-27 at the ATD 2017 China Summit.
-We will review AI technologies, discuss the implications and tradeoffs, and explore paths forward.
+We will review AI technologies, discuss the implications and trade-offs, and explore paths forward.
 Come see the future of organizational learning.